seandstewart/bardly/pending/romances/pericles/11-player.md

 **First Fisherman**
 O, sir, things must be as they may; and what a man
-cannot get, he may lawfully deal for -his wife's soul.
+cannot get, he may lawfully deal for his wife's soul.

 *Re-enter Second Fisherman, drawing up a net*

 **Second Fisherman**
 Help, master, help! here's a fish hangs in the net,
-like a poor man's right in the law;'twill hardly
+like a poor man's right in the law; 'twill hardly
 come out.
 Ha! bots on't, 'tis come at last, and
 'tis turned to a rusty armour.